 Chocolate Cherry Mice

-In the microwave or over the stove, melt the chocolate chips and shortening together.
+- In the microwave or over the stove, melt the chocolate.
 Stir until smooth.

-Holding a cherry by its stem, dip it into the chocolate and then press a chocolate kiss onto the cherry.
+- Holding a cherry by its stem, dip it into the chocolate.
+Place on a baking sheet covered with wax paper.